 The last few years, I’ve been working in a different manner.
 From the time I first started painting until recently, I made detailed graphite or ink studies for my work.
 There came a time when although I was making good paintings that I liked, they weren’t the paintings I wanted to make.
 I needed a change.
 It’s important to me that my finished work not come too easily, so I stopped keeping a sketchbook and replaced it with a notebook.
-I write ideas and notes for pieces, occasionally doing a vague thumbnail sketch.
+I write ideas and notes for pieces, occasionally doing a rough thumbnail sketch.
 These notes may include compositional ideas, a list of collage material to compile, prospective titles, concepts to research, reference points, et al. It’s a more open-ended process than I’m used to , and it’s been challenging and engaging in a way that painting hasn’t been for some time.

 I’ve also recently done some mixed-media construction work, of which I’ve done very little in the past.
 Artistically, this put me in foreign territory, which I enjoyed.
 Besides being satisfying in themselves, these pieces have opened up possibilities for my painting.